autokitteh/kittehub/categorize_emails/README.md

 ## How It Works

-1. Fetches new emails from Gmail API
+1. Fetch new emails from Gmail API
-2. Uses ChatGPT to analyze and categorize email content
+2. Use ChatGPT to analyze and categorize email content
-3. Posts categorized emails to relevant Slack channels
+3. Post categorized emails to relevant Slack channels
-4. Labels processed emails in Gmail
+4. Label processed emails in Gmail

 For more details, refer to [this blog post](https://autokitteh.com/technical-blog/from-inbox-to-slack-automating-email-categorization-and-notifications-with-ai/).